chainguard-dev/edu/content/chainguard/chainguard-images/faq.md

 [Chainguard Images](https://www.chainguard.dev/chainguard-images?utm_source=docs) are officially maintained by [Chainguard](https://chainguard.dev) employees, but they are also open source, which means any community member is welcome to suggest improvements.

 ### Can I simply replace my current base image with a Chainguard Image and it will work out of the box?
-Chainguard Images are distroless, which means they are minimalist and most of them don't come with a package manager.
+Most Chainguard Images are distroless, which means they are minimalist and most of them don't come with a package manager.
 Depending on your stack, you may need to include additional software by copying artifacts from multi-stage builds.